philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * Use a baby proof gate at the bedroom door to keep them contained.
   * Naturally, close the door if they are OK having it closed.
 * Kids who come out of their room
-  * Goal is to be so repetitive and non-engaging that they deem it not worthy to call you in.
+  * The goal is to be so repetitive and non-engaging that they deem it not worthy to call you in.
   * If they come out, walk or carry them back into bed, saying your phrase.
 If they're crying, do the 5 minute checks.
 Perform no other actions -- the "last call" is over.
   * Expect them to get up 20 times the first night, as they thoroughly test the boundaries of this